moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

+---
+title: CI/CD Pipeline
+search:
+  boost: 4
+---

 # How to deploy Data Product through a CI/CD pipeline?

 This documentation outlines the process for deploying a Data Product through a [CI/CD pipeline](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/).
 A **CI/CD pipeline** (Continuous Integration/Continuous Deployment) automates building, testing, and deploying code using Bitbucket, significantly reducing the time required for Data Product deployment.

-The following steps are provided to guide you through the successful setup of a CI/CD Data Product pipeline:
+The following steps are provided to guide through the successful setup of a CI/CD Data Product pipeline.

 - Creating a repository in Bitbucket.
 - Cloning the repository.